yeabtsegataye/Redux_toolkit_RTK_query/README.md

+in order to make it work you have to install some packge

+npm install -g json-server

+then start the server ... you must be in root folder

+json-server --watch data/db.json --port 3001

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: